 Cast Iron Dutch Oven Method

 Preheat your oven to 450 degrees with your cast iron dutch oven and lid inside the oven.
-After it has preheated for about an hour, turn the sourdough loaf over onto parchment paper.
+It’s a good idea to make sure it has preheated for about an hour.
+Once it’s preheated, turn the first sourdough loaf over onto parchment paper.
 Score the top and then slide the parchment paper and loaf into the cast iron pot and put the lid on.
 Cook 20 min, remove lid and cook for another 10-20 min (depending on how dark you’d like it).

 Metal Loaf Pan Method